dapalejohnl/HealthHubServer/README.md

 }
 ```
 ### /users/settings/get [GET]
-Attempts to get the list of built-in settings for a user
+Attempts to get the list of built-in settings for a currently logged in user (session-id)
 ```
 Expected data: NONE
 Returned data: